 Communicating ‘spirits’ often disagree with one another about the nature of the afterlife.
 They have also shown significant disagreement about reincarnation.
 In the 19th century, when the doctrine of reincarnation was not widely accepted in the West, most communicators denied it.
 Nowadays far more people believe in reincarnation, and far more communicating entities now say that it does occur.

-Once a medium has formed a channel with a kama-rupa, ethereal nature-forces, or elementals, galvanize the shell into artificial life, so that it becomes like a sleepwalking human body (BCW 9:108; Ocean 117-9).
+Once a medium has formed a channel with a kama-rupa, ethereal nature-forces, or elementals, galvanize the shell into artificial life, so that it becomes like a sleepwalking human body (Blavatsky Collected Writings, 9:108; Ocean of Theosophy, 117-9).
 This enables them, ‘like machines, to utter sounds, to repeat what they had been concerned in, to imitate the once active and ensouled person’.
 Spiritualists are far too eager to assume that communicating entities must be the ‘spirits’ of their loved ones if they display their knowledge and characteristics.
-But as Judge comments, ‘We might as well say that a lot of educated parrots left in a deserted house were the souls of the persons who had once lived there and owned the birds’ (Echoes 1:333, 432).
+But as Judge comments, ‘We might as well say that a lot of educated parrots left in a deserted house were the souls of the persons who had once lived there and owned the birds’ (Echoes of the Orient, 1:353, 454).

 4. Visions and visitations